helixyte/everest/docs/narr/application_design.rst

    [app:myapp]
    db_string = postgresql+psycopg2://%(db_user)s:%(db_password)s@%(db_server)s:%(db_port)s/%(db_name)s

-Different resorces may use different repositories, but any given resource can only be assigned one repository.
+Different resorces may use different repositories, but any given resource can only be assigned to one repository.